city street

 "I don't suppose you offer a buy one, get one free deal, Doctor?" she asked with a laugh.
 "I think Justus might benefit from a little therapy to refresh his memory."

-Thus, the session began with Desiree telling the psychiatrist of her conversation with her fiancé and the search of his house.
+Thus, the session began with Desiree telling the psychiatrist about her conversation with her fiancé and the search of his house.
 The doctor listened attentively but said very little.
 When he did speak, it was only to ask questions.

 At the conclusion of the session, Dr. Zimmerman excused himself and went out to the waiting room to speak privately with Justus.
 Desiree got up from the chair and idly walked around the room.
 She stopped to examine the diplomas on the wall.
 On each of the four framed certificates, the psychiatrist's name was prominently displayed in semi-Gothic print.
 There were gold seals embossed on the parchment-like papers and an assortment of signatures, all of which were illegible.
-But there was something missing.
+But something was missing.
 There were no details on the documents: no dates when the diplomas were awarded, no school names and no issuing state or municipality.
 Was Morton Zimmerman really a doctor?

 Desiree next looked at the items on his mahogany desk.
 She picked up the doctor's appointment book.
 It was empty.
 Her attention turned to the calendar on the desk that read Wednesday, September 7—day of the week, month and date, but no year.
 The rest of the pages in the calendar were blank.